 Designs the system solution, ensures the overall application architecture is meeting specification, implements the web application, and designs the data model.

 Defines the user journey through through application of usability principles and user testing.
 Responsible for the navigation, visual and interaction design of the application.

-Implements the user interface for the web application using client-side technologies.
-Contributes to other development work as necessary.
+Implemented the user interface for the web application using client-side technologies.
+Contributed to other development work.